 So, after an impressive goal-scoring cameo from the bench against Poland, Dimitris Salpingidis is called-up to the starting XI and forms a front three with Kostas Fourtounis and Giorgos Samaras.
 Kostas Katsouranis drops from midfield to centre back, replacing the suspended Sokratis Papastathopoulos.
 While Kyriakos Papadopoulos replaces his namesake Avraam, who came off injured against Poland.

-Czech Republic subs: Lastuvka, Suchy, Huik, Necid, Rezek, Petrzela, Rajtoral, Kolar, Pekhart, Lafata, Darida, Droy
+Czech Republic subs: Lastuvka, Suchy, Hubnik, Necid, Rezek, Petrzela, Rajtoral, Kolar, Pekhart, Lafata, Darida, Drobny

 Greece subs: Tzorvas, Tzavelas, Malezas, Makos, Liberopoulos, Mitroglou, Gekas, Ninis, Fetfatzidis, Sifakis

 Czech Republic: Cech, Gebre Selassie, Sivok, Kadlec, Limbersky, Hubschman, Plasil, Jiracek, Rosicky, Pilar, Baros